Jeddbasden/crispyrevolve/README.md

 # CrispyRevolve
-Hi! welcome to crispyrevolve the site where you can watch dope anime clips with a twist! head to https://crispyrevolve.herokuapp.com/ for the main version
+Hi! welcome to crispyrevolve the site where you can watch dope anime clips with a twist! head to https://crispyrevolve.herokuapp.com/ for the main version, for a local version follow the steps below!

 ## Set up locally
 * clone the repository